Report unwanted noise from licensed venues and commercial premises

-Reporting noise from a premises
+Reporting excessive operational noise from a commercial premises

-Reporting excessive noise from a commercial operation
+Reporting excessive noise from an industrial activity commercial operation

 Other useful contacts

-- Entertainment noise, particularly music can be tonal in nature, therefore applicable limits apply to the frequencies of noise from the licensed premises in relation to those which characterise the background noise of an area.
+- Entertainment noise, particularly music can be tonal in nature, therefore applicable limits apply to the frequencies of noise from the premises in relation to those which characterise the background noise of an area.

 Typical issues associated with commercial premises include:

-- forklifts/delivery vehicles
+- forklifts/delivery vehicle noise

-- loading docks
+- loading docks and waste handling noise (not collections)